dlay-io/dlay-core/readme.md

 # After - Cron no more
 Schedule your tasks over http

-After was projected to handle any type of time based task.
-This is multi-worker task scheduling tool backed by Couchdb and Node.js.
+After was designed to handle any type of time based task.
+This is a multi-worker task scheduling tool, backed by Couchdb and Node.js.

-# After 101
+# Architecture
-This is a Couchdb based software, so when you are interacting to this Http interface you are talking directly to Couchdb database.
+After's architecture is extremely familiar because it have basically two parts.

+The server where tasks are stored is a Couchdb database, so it can be managed via its http API.

+We also have the workers as the clients, workers are always listen to changes in tasks document and eventually use this changes, to execute the jobs described in task json document.

 ## Tasks
-Tasks are a kind of job execution request designated to some worker.
+Tasks are a type of job execution request designated to some worker.

 Every task is stored in an couchdb database as a new document and have the following properties: